top of page

 195 Students Served from 2002-2008

-Wye River Upper School holds its first Commencement Ceremony at Chesapeake College with a graduating class of five students, in May 2003.
+Wye River Upper School held its first Commencement Ceremony at Chesapeake College with a graduating class of five students, in May 2003.

-Wye River Upper School realizes it needs a new home.
-With six potential sites to visit, the Board of Trustees determines the historic and abandoned Centerville National Guard Armory is the right location.
+Wye River Upper School realized it needed a new home.
+With six potential sites to visit, the Board of Trustees determined the historic and abandoned Centreville National Guard Armory is the right location.

 A $1,000,000 grant from The State of Maryland kicked off the Capital Campaign to purchase the building.

-Wye River Upper School receives enough funding to purchase the Armory building and begins the remodeling work.
+Wye River Upper School received enough funding to purchase the Armory building and began the remodeling work.

-Wye River Upper School also earns its first AIMS (Association of Independent Maryland Schools) accreditation.
+Wye River Upper School also earned its first AIMS (Association of Independent Maryland Schools) accreditation.

 11 Graduates in the Class of 2010